meenakshiitiwari/Sales-Performance/README.md

 We used Python and Jupyter Notebook to clean the data, analyze it, and create simple charts that anyone can understand.

+We worked with a retail sales dataset that includes:

+Monthly and Quarterly Sales

+Regions where sales were made

+Products being sold

+Salespeople who made the sales